RoninSanta/Machine_Learning-Wine_Dataset_Exploratory_Analysis/README.md

-# Machine_Learning-Wine_Dataset_Exploratory_Analysis
+# Deep Learning-Wine Dataset Exploratory Analysis
 I will be working with the Wine dataset.
 This is a 178 sample dataset that categories 3 different types of Italian wine using 13 different features.
+Then I will use machine learning to analyze the data and find the `common features` among the types of wines.